 CTPA actively supports people in the UK who are looking to gain higher education in cosmetic sciences.
 In particular, the MSc course in Cosmetic Science at the London College of Fashion receives annual support from CTPA for the continuous development of the programme as well as providing competitive bursaries to encourage high standards amongst the students and continuous improvements in results.

 The course is an integrated MSc, with a BSc exit point, and an optional placement year in industry in the third year of the course.
-On 28 January 2019, Amanda Isom, CTPA's Compliance Manager, attended a Science Programme Meeting at the London College of Fashion, UAL, to present the 2017/18 academic year student awards on behalf of CTPA.
+On 16 March 2022, Johanna Irigaray, CTPA's International Affairs Manager, Rachael McEvoy, CTPA's Environmental Information Officer and Daragh Rogerson, CTPA's Digital Content Coordinator attended an Industry Day at the London College of Fashion, UAL, to present academic year student awards on behalf of CTPA.

 Graduates from the course are already employed throughout the industry, both in the UK and internationally, in a wide range of roles.
 These include research and development, product manufacturing, marketing, technical sales, product testing, quality assurance, logistics, regulation and legislation departments.
 Some multinational companies also recruit directly from the course.